Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_SimpleIvr/readme.md

 # Call Automation - Simple IVR Solution

-This sample application shows how the Azure Communication Services - Call Automation SDK can be used to build IVR related solutions.
-This sample makes an outbound call to a phone number performs dtmf recognition and the application plays next audio based on the key pressed by the callee.
-This sample application configured for accepting tone-1  through tone-5 , If the callee pressed any other key than expected, an invalid audio tone will be played and then call will be disconnected.
-The application is an app service application built on .NET6.0.
+The purpose of this sample application is to demonstrate the usage of the Azure Communication Services - Call Automation SDK for building solutions related to Interactive Voice Response (IVR).
+The application accepts an incoming call when an callee dialed in to either ACS Communication Identifier or ACS acquired phone number.
+Application prompt the Dual-Tone Multi-Frequency (DTMF) tones to select, and then plays the appropriate audio file based on the key pressed by the callee.
+The application has been configured to accept tone-1 through tone-5, and if any other key is pressed, the callee will hear an invalid tone and the call will be disconnected.
+This sample has been developed as an app service application using .NET7.

 # Design